jzucker2/wargos/CONFIG_BACKUP.md

 ## Overview

 The config backup feature allows you to collect configuration backups from WLED instances and store them in a configurable directory.
 Each backup includes the full configuration from the WLED device's `/cfg.json` endpoint.
+Files are automatically organized in IP-specific subdirectories for easy management.

 ## Configuration